 We need to change that.
 Our Multimodal San Pablo Avenue campaign envisions thriving communities and continuous, low-stress and all-ages bicycle and pedestrian facilities from Downtown Oakland all the way north to the Carquinez Bridge.
 This movement is already in progress, via a multitude of plans and projects.
 Read about a few of these below, and click around our interactive map above for more details.

-Join us at these organizing meetings for our San Pablo Ave corridor campaign, to discuss the project elements and envision a more people-friendly street.
+Join us at these events related to our San Pablo Ave corridor campaign, to get involved and support a more people-friendly street.

-Learn more about the campaign and let us know you are coming by registering for the events at the links below, and sign up for our notification list to receive updates.
+Learn more about the event by clicking through the link(s) below, and sign up for our notification list to receive updates.

 San Pablo Ave Bus and Bike Lanes (Oakland, Emeryville, and South Berkeley)